theochem/cuGBasis/README.md

 ## About
 CuGBasis is a free, and open-source C++/CUDA and Python library for computing efficient computation of scalar, vector, and matrix quantities using NVIDIA GPU's in quantum chemistry.
 It is highly-optimized and vectorized, making it useful for cases where efficiency matters.

-More importantly, cuGBasis can compute the molecular orbitals, electron density (and its derivatives), electrostatic potentials and many other types of quantum chemistry descriptors.
+CuGBasis can compute the molecular orbitals, electron density (and its derivatives), electrostatic potentials and many other types of quantum chemistry descriptors and  can read various wave-function formats (wfn, wfx, molden and fchk) using

-CuGBasis can read various wave-function formats (wfn, wfx, molden and fchk) using IOData and supports up-to g-type orbitals.
+IOData and supports up-to g-type orbitals.

-Please see the website for more information.
+See the website for more information: [cuGBasis](https://cugbasis.qcdevs.org)

 To report any issues or ask questions, either [open an issue]( https://github.com/theochem/cuGBasis/issues/new) or email [qcdevs@gmail.com]().

-See the website for more information: [cuGBasis](https://cugbasis.qcdevs.org)

 ## Citation
 Please use the following citation in any publication: